-This handwritten document begins with a decorated rendering of
+This handwritten document begins with a decorated rendering of the name of Pope Alexander VI. |

-Alexander VI was one of the
+Alexander VI was one of the so-called Borgia or Borja popes. |

 Coming just a year after Columbus' voyage to the Americas, the bulls by this Spanish-born pope have been condemned by many modern scholars for spreading colonialism, subjugating native peoples and even condoning slavery.
 But regardless of their tragic outcome, the documents are an important part of the legal legacy of the New World, affecting global diplomacy and maritime law for centuries.

-Even today, papal proclamations
+Even today, papal proclamations are made in Latin. |

 Nowadays we take such things as photocopying and scanning for granted, but the technology for accurate reproduction of a printed or handwritten page was still in its infancy in the 1920s.
 Only 172 copies of this book were printed in Berlin in 1927 (translated and published by Paul Gottschalk).